lichess-org/lila-openingexplorer/README.md

 HTTP API
 --------

-CORS enabled for all domains.
+CORS enabled for all domains, provide `callback` paremeter to use JSONP.

 ### `GET /master` query opening database with master games